ScottMaclure/gowiki/README.md

 ## My thoughts

-Initial setup on win7 was simple.
+Initial setup on win8 was simple.
 Intellij needed a 3rd party plugin to support golang, but the latest version is only supported on Intellij v13.
 Grr.
 SublimeText3 has syntax highlighting support for golang.
 There's vim-go for Ivan ;)

 Go slices are like collections.
 Functions can return multiple values.
-I guess that means less wrapping constructs?
+I guess that means less wrapping constructs, and no need for exception handling.
 	Underscore used for "throw away" values.
+"Must" style API functions are useful for failing early.

 ### Go's error reporting